viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 In this exercise we will analyze somatic mutations in cancer, which is a bit different from the identification of inherited germline variants.
 We are only interested in the somatic mutations that have occurred during the development of tumor cells, so the beckground of germline variants (also present in the tumor cells) must be filtered away.
 Difficulties arise because tumor samples often contain a mixture of cancer cells and normal cells (Figure 1), tumors may consist of sub-clones with different somatic mutations and cancer cells may not be diploid due to copy number variation.
 Germline genotype callers such as GATK's HaplotypeCaller are optimized for diploid samples or samples of known ploidy, and for detecting variants with allele frequencies close to 0, 0.5 or 1.
 Therefore, somatic variants should be called with specialized callers.
 ![](fig/hallmarks_of_cancer.jpg)
 Figure 1: Illustration of the complexity of a tumor sample.
 Published by Hanahan and Weinberg, Hallmarks of Cancer: The Next Generation, Cell 2011

 A complete analysis of the genomic abberations in a tumor sample would include analysis of somatic single nucleotide variants (SNVs), structural variants (SVs) and copy number variants (CNVs).
 Several algorithms for detecting these types of somatic variation are available.
-Ambitious efforts have been made to compare the results of different somatic variant detection algorithms and propose a best practise work flow.
+Different somatic variant detection algorithms have been compared in order to propose a best practise work flow.
 Reports from these benchmarks are available here:
 [http://www.nature.com/nmeth/journal/v12/n7/full/nmeth.3407.html](http://www.nature.com/nmeth/journal/v12/n7/full/nmeth.3407.html)
 [http://www.nature.com/articles/ncomms10001](http://www.nature.com/articles/ncomms10001)